 Deforestation Free Funds is a search platform that enables people to find out if their money, in the form of individual investments or an employer-provided 401(k), is exposed to companies, banks, and financiers driving deforestation around the world.
-Deforestation Free Funds specifically looks at companies that produce, consume, or finance palm oil, rubber, soy, cattle, pulp & paper and wood products – the commodities responsible for rainforest destruction.
+Deforestation Free Funds specifically looks at companies that produce, trade, consume, or finance palm oil, rubber, soy, cattle, pulp & paper and wood products – the commodities responsible for rainforest destruction.

 Deforestation Free Funds empowers investors to know exactly what they own, to see if their savings are invested in the industries driving deforestation and climate change up and down supply chains, to pressure fund managers to implement sustainable investment policies, and to find investment options that support a forest-friendly future.